Launching the Application

 and dummy_password

-Step 11: Launch your application within Web Version of Encompass!
+Step 6: Launch your application within Web Version of Encompass

 - Log out and log back in as your regular/non-admin Encompass test user.
-Select an existing (or create a new) loan from the pipeline, and navigate to the Services tab from the loans side-nav:
+From the Pipeline, open an existing (or create a new) loan, and from the left navigation menu, click Services.

 - Click the Order button on the service category card under which you have listed your